improved

 }

-The source identifier convention has been updated to provide more information about the source record or relationship.
+The source identifier convention has been updated to provide more information about the source record type.
 The new expected format is:

 {